Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 charcoal powder may weak enamel

-A literature review published in the Journal of the American Dental Association, Charcoal and charcoal-based dentifrices: A literature review, found insufficient clinical evidence to support the safety and effectiveness claims of charcoal-based toothpastes.
+The Journal of the American Dental Association published an article that includes a literature review of charcoal and charcoal-based dentifrices: A literature review.
+The authors stated that there is little clinical evidence to back up the claims of safety and effectiveness of charcoal-based toothpastes.
 The authors concluded that many charcoal products make unsubstantiated marketing claims and advised dental professionals to caution patients when using these products.

 Go to your bathroom right now.
 Check your toothpaste.
-If it contains charcoal, throw it away.
-Your enamel is too precious to gamble with abrasives.
+If there’s charcoal in it, just toss it out.
+Your enamel is way too valuable to risk with abrasives.
 Choose from our dentist-reviewed Natural Toothpaste Recipes instead.
-Trust our Natural Toothpaste Recipes—they’re formulated with your long-term oral health in mind.
+Trust our Natural Toothpaste Recipes as they are made with your lifelong oral health as the primary consideration.

 The 5 Dentist-Reviewed Natural Toothpaste Recipes That Actually Work

-Here they are: five clinically-formulated Natural Toothpaste Recipes that target specific oral health concerns.
+Here you go: five clinically formulated Homemade Toothpaste that address specific oral health issues.
 Each recipe has been reviewed for safety and efficacy using current dental research.
 Preparation time for each is under five minutes.
-These are the Natural Toothpaste Recipes you can trust.
-Each of these Natural Toothpaste Recipes has been rigorously evaluated for abrasivity, pH, and remineralization potential.

 Nano-Hydroxyapatite & Xylitol Paste is best for cavity protection